cardboard-iguana/cardboard-iguana.com/log/2021-12-02-tryhackme-complete-beginner-supplements.md

 The web server is just running the Ubuntu Apache2 default page, but nmap has already identified the potentially interesting directory `/secret/`.
 Navigating to that directory reveals that it contains an empty `index.html` file, however.

-Let’s see what gobuster can find.
+Let's see what gobuster can find.

 ```bash
 gobuster -t 50 dir \